Updated on November 7, 2023 by Julie McCool

 Cape Charles Restaurants and Local Drink Spots

-Hook U Up Gourmet serves elevated dinners incorporating local ingredients, with harbor views of fishing boats and luxury yachts.
-A generous helping of fresh seafood atop house made pasta hit the spot on our visit.
+Hook @ Harvey serves elevated dinners incorporating local ingredients, with harbor views of fishing boats and luxury yachts.
+A generous helping of fresh seafood atop house-made pasta hit the spot on our visit.
 They also have a full bar and make excellent cocktails.
 The small restaurant is very popular so make a reservation.

 Nearby on the harbor, The Shanty is a more casual choice for fresh seafood and drinks with a sunset view.
 Back on Mason Ave, foodies will find authentic flavors of Italy at Ambrogia Caffe & Enoteca.
 Down the street, Deadrise Pies is the favorite for tasty, fresh pizza.